 Overall, the rural-urban polarity appears flawed in some fundamental ways in the Austrian perceptions and discourses about educational challenges.
 On the one hand the discourse is focused on an aggregate perspective of the national formal structure of education, driven by the tracked vs. comprehensive polarity; on the other hand the various stakeholders involved in the actors constellations of education policy and practice are in different ways embedded in different kinds of national, regional and local communities, thus perceiving the educational structure from different angles.
-Because of the regionally biased structure, very different evaluations of the status-quo arise, implicitly addressing rather four categories of schools than the formal two ones academic and common, i.e. urban academic schools, rural common schools, rural academic schools, and urban common schools; more or less neglected is the complex area in between, in the regions around the bigger cities, which we might call a sub-urban one.
-The protagonists at the poles of the tracked-comprehensive polarity argue on a
+Because of the regionally biased structure, very different evaluations of the status-quo arise, implicitly addressing rather four categories of schools than the formal two ones academic and common, i.e. urban academic schools, rural common schools; more or less neglected is the complex area in between, in the regions around the bigger cities, which we might call a sub-urban one.
+The protagonists at the poles of the tracked-comprehensive polarity argue on a basis of different images of the school structure, somehow both neglecting the topics of urban education: the advocates of the tracked structure have the generalisation of the rural types of